 Day 4: Day trip to Poas Volcano, Doka Coffee and La Paz waterfalls

 Visit two of the most popular natural attractions in Costa Rica: the Poas Volcano National Park and La Paz waterfall gardens.
+You can visit these on your own if you rented a car.

 Poas Volcano National Park is the most popular park in Costa Rica since it’s only about 1 hour from San Jose.
 On a clear day, you can see the bright blue water in the crater.
+It is now reopen as of 2018 and visitors are allowed to be in the park for 40 minutes to see the crater.

 Then you’ll go to Doka Coffee Estate to learn about how Costa Rican coffee is processed.
 You’ll find out why it’s such good quality, about the plants and the different kinds of coffee.